xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

 OK, key  in  this  code  and  give  it a try.
 All the old things should still work ... you should be able to generate the code for ANDs, ORs, and  NOTs.
-In  addition, if you type any alphabetic character you should get a little <Relation>  place-holder, where a  Boolean factor should be.
+In  addition, if you type any alphabetic character you should get a little `<Relation>`  place-holder, where a  Boolean factor should be.
 Did you get that?
-Fine, then let's move on to the full-blown version of Relation.
+Fine, then let's move on to the full-blown version of `Relation`.

 To  get  that,  though, there is a bit of groundwork that we must lay first.
 Recall that a relation has the form